jotavare/jotavare.github.io/docs/x86_assembly_nasm/procedures_functions/procedures_basics.md

 ### **Debugging the Stack**

-If I use **GDB**, I can inspect the stack to understand how return addresses are managed.
+Let's use **GDB** to inspect the stack and understand how return addresses are managed.

 - `info register esp` - Displays the current value of the stack pointer `esp`.
 - `x/x $esp` - Displays the value at the top of the stack.

 {: .important-title }
-Understanding how return addresses are stored on the stack is crucial for computer security.
-Exploits such as buffer overflows can manipulate return addresses to execute malicious code.
+Understanding how return addresses are stored on the stack is **crucial for computer security**.
+Exploits such as **buffer overflows** can manipulate return addresses to **execute malicious code**.

 ----